 Builder: J.H "Jack" Whereat, Bulimba, Brisbane for J. Hibberd or Hibbard, once of Port Macquarie, living in Sydney in 1925.
 Design was said to be influenced by Billy Dunn's ideas.
 Billy was the skipper for its first two seasons.
 Known Dimensions: 7' beam, 2' depth.
 Sail insignia: Black Crescent.
 After an inauspicious start on 17 October 1925 when she capsized in a howling Westerly, Billy Dunn managed to win a bit of prize money and kept her handicap fairly low.
 She won the Port Jackson Championship that season.
 She was judged to be a good hard weather boat.
 Billy Dunn stayed off the water for her third season 1927-28.
 Owner Hibberd steered several times himself and tried other skippers such as D.Young.
 D.Murray appears this season also a skipper, and he may have bought the boat as he is reported as the joint owner with H.Monckton in 1929 and remained the owner for the rest of her racing career.
 Generally he put known skippers in charge for the next few seasons, including Ossie Hahn, Joe Budnick, Tony Russell and others.
 She was briefly scratch boat in March 1929.
 Chook Fraser took over the helm for the 1932-33 and 1933-34 seasons, and the boat disappears from race reports after early 1934.
 She is reported as not being on the register of the Sydney Flying Squadron in November 1935.
 The photos come from Christine George whose father Joe Wilkinson is third from the right on the far side of the boat with his head in line with the bow of the ship beyond.
 The white uniforms first appeared in September 1929 and were disparagingly referred to as "beach pyjamas".

 Builder: Charlie Dunn Known Dimensions: 17'11 3/4" x 7'2" beam by 2' deep.
+Spring 8" frd, 5"aft.
+Described as having hollow garboards and a hard bilge carried right forward.
+Cedar planking on Spotted Gum ribs, tea-tree stem and stern.
+SKiff-type sail: Desdemona was unusual as it was one of very few 18-footers in 1912 to carry a skiff-type sail, that is, horizontally-cut panels of cloth with battens, and a bit higher-peaked than most at this stage.
+The jib in the photo above is mitre-cut which was also rare on 18-footers.
 Sail Insignia: Red, white and blue crescent.
 Desdemona was built for A.C.Roberts who was a solicitor and became the NSW Solicitor-General.
 He had previously owned other open boats including the 22-footer Vuna in the 1890's.
 He steered the boat himself and she was always a middle of the fleet or long-marker boat but had her share of wins on handicap.
+For most of her life Desdemona was kept in the shed in Mosman Bay that became the Sydney Amateur Sailing Club clubhouse, and it was know as "Desie's shed".
 Roberts sailed her up until he died in 1938, then his mainsheet hand Tommy Doyle took over as skipper and shared ownership with three others of the crew.
-Desdemona raced for 31 seasons up until January 1941 when Tommy Doyle bought the Willis Douglass-built Collaroy of 1938 and renamed her Desdemona II.
+Desdemona raced for 31 seasons (the second-longest run of all boats after Scot with 43) up until January 1941 when Tommy Doyle bought the Willis Douglass-built Collaroy of 1938 and renamed her Desdemona II.
 He was not happy with her and with Laurie Blake built Desdemona III in 1943.
 The Wright-built Sea-Witch of 1946 became Desdemona IV in 1947, and Tommy Doyle built Desdemona V in 1949 but sold her three years later.
-The sailing photo above shows the crew driving the boat hard on a shy run, and the crew and boat photo is probably late in the boat's career and seems to be taken on the beach at Double Bay.
-Desdemona's mainsail was unusual for an 18-footer at the time in being horizontally-cut from 1912.
-Both photos from the Sydney Flying Squadron collection.
-Update: it appears likely that these photos are of Desdemona II, III or IV.
+The photos below show Desdemona II, II or IV.
+The sailing photo has the crew driving the boat hard on a shy run, and the crew and boat photo seems to be taken on the beach at Double Bay.
+All these photos are from the Sydney Flying Squadron collection.

 Builder: Charlie Dunn Berry's Bay for D.C.Ravell Known dimensions: 17'11 1/4" by 7'7 1/2" beam, 2' 4 1/2" deep.
 Sail Insignia: Blue Commonwealth flag.
 Kismet won several races in her first season, 1912-13, steered by Billy Dunn (who also had a hand in her construction) and by March 1914 she was on scratch.
 She was the leading prizewinner in 1914-15, and the SFS Champion in 1915-16.
 Dave Ravell and his brothers went off to war and the boat did not start in the 1917-18 season, but returned to racing in December 1918, and was the State Champion in 1919-20, still under Billy Dunn.
 W.J."Billy"Duncan took over the tiller from the 1920-21 season until 1924-25 and was still a competitive boat, including winning selection to go to Perth in January 1922 (where she was beaten by local boat Mele Bilo, also designed by Charlie Dunn).
 She appears not to have sailed in the 1925-26 season but reappears for the 1926-27 season, when after a few races, owner Dave Ravell began to steer himself.
 The boat remained competitive and was sailed every season until Dave Ravell was killed in an industrial accident (he was a builder) in December 1937 aged 47.
 His young nephew W.Ravell then sailed Kismet for several seasons, the last being 1940-41.
 This long run of 28 years (25 seasons) ties for third with Britannia, behind Scot with 43 seasons and Desdemona with 31.